Path-connectivity of the set of uniquely ergodic and cobounded foliations: Introduction

 Finally, we want to highlight a few questions for further research suggested by Theorem~\ref{thm:main-intro} and its proof.

 \begin{ques} Are $\UE(S)$ and $\Cob(S)$ simply connected, if the genus of $S$ is sufficiently large? \end{ques}

 \begin{ques}[{Gabai \cite{Gabai}}] Is the set $\mathcal{AF}(S)\supset\mathcal{UE}(S)$ of arational foliations path-connected? \end{ques} This question came up in Gabai's analysis of connectivity properties of the Gromov boundary of the curve graph (which is the quotient of $\mathcal{AF}(S)$ by the map which ``forgets'' the measure on the foliation).
 Gabai proves that this boundary is path-connected, but his methods does not apply to $\mathcal{AF}(S)$ directly.
 Leininger and Schleimer \cite{LS-connectivity} proved that the set $\mathcal{AF}(S)$ of arational foliations is connected, and contains a dense path-connected subset, but it is not clear that these paths can be extended to the closure.
 We suspect that our curve graph methods can recover Gabai's result that ending lamination space is path connected in the case of a surface of genus at least 5.
-Partly because such genus bounds would not be optimal, we have not investigated this thoroughly.
+Partly because such genus bounds would not be optimal, we do not prove this here.
+However, we want to remark that this kind of strategy is used in \cite{BCH} to prove path connectivity and local path connectivity of the boundary of the free factor graph.

 Our methods are at the moment also unable to deal with the case of arational foliations, mainly because the contraction properties in Section~\ref{sec:train-track-north-south}.
 This is due to the fact that in order to certify contraction we use the curve graph boundary, which is unable to distinguish different measures supported on a topological foliation.